anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 **BIOS Settings**

-A number of capabilities need to be enabled in the BIOS (such as NUMA and SMT); the Reference Model section on "[Cloud Infrastructure Software profile description](../../../ref_model/chapters/chapter05.md#5.1)" specifies where each of the capabilities is required to be configured.
+A number of capabilities need to be enabled in the BIOS (such as NUMA and SMT); the Reference Model section on "[Cloud Infrastructure Software profile description](../../../ref_model/chapters/chapter05.md#5.1)" specifies  the capabilities required to be configured.
 Please note that capabilities may need to be configured in multiple systems.
 For OpenStack, we also need to set the following boot parameters:

 | BIOS/boot Parameter | Basic  | High Performance |
 |---------------|-----------|------------------|